gounaman/gounaman/README.md

 - 👋 Hi, I’m Ali, aka @gounaman
-- 👀 I’m interested in building JS app that relate to the Arabic language or Islamic geometery in some way.
+- 👀 I’m interested in building apps that relate to the Arabic language or Islamic geometry in some way.
 - 🌱 I’m currently learning about the shadow DOM.
-- 💞️ I’m looking to collaborate with anyone who wishes to extend my latest app, Nimra.one.
+- 💞️ Currently welcoming collaboration with serious programmers who may wish to extend/reimagine Nimra.one.
 - 📫 How to reach me.
-You can leave message in my repositories.
+Leave a message in my repository.

 <!---
 gounaman/gounaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.